12Thanjo/cppfront-sublime/README.md

 	- Preferences > Browse Packages
 3) Create `User` directory if not already created
 4) Insert the repo anywhere in this `User` directory, including sub-directories
-5) A restart may be required, but otherwise you are good to go!
+5) A restart of the Submlime may be required, but otherwise you should be good to go!

 ### Snippets:
-Snippets are intended to be included at some point.
-I'm not sure when (I'm sadly quite slow at the moment), but hopefully soon.
+I have also created some snippets, and attemted to copy the code format style found in the [cppfront test files](https://github.com/hsutter/cppfront/tree/main/regression-tests).

 ### Support: